ClaretWheel1481/EasyWeather/README.md

 A simple and beautiful weather app built with Flutter, powered by the OpenMeteo API and the search functionality is provided by the OpenStreetMap API.

 ---

-## Warning
-> ⚠️ Only suitable for Android 9.0 or iOS 14 and above mobile devices.

 ## Features
 - Real-time weather query for multiple cities
 - City management: add, delete, set default